Title: Address of President Coolidge before the General Convention of the Episcopal Church

 Location: Washington, D.C.

-Context: To the general convention of the Episcopal Church in Washington, D.C.
+Context: Speech to the general convention of the Episcopal Church in Washington, D.C.

 Members of the Convention: